No. 4 Kansas rallies from 15 down to beat Oklahoma St 69-67

 BIG PICTURE

-Oklahoma State.
-The pressure of Allen Fieldhouse was evident in the second half.
-The Cowboys’ first three possessions ended with a missed shot, another miss as the shot clock sounded and a shot-clock violation.
-By the time they finally got their legs under them, Kansas had wiped out their advantage and made for a tense finish.
+Oklahoma State: Largely buckled under the pressure of Allen Fieldhouse in the second half.
+Its first three possessions ended with a missed shot, another miss as the shot clock sounded and a shot-clock violation.
+By the time the Cowboys finally got their legs under them, Kansas had wiped out their advantage and made for a tense finish.

-Kansas: Even during the Jayhawks’ 22-5 second-half run, when they went scoreless on three straight possessions, their defense kept Oklahoma State from regaining momentum.
-It helped that they only turned it over once after the break.
+Kansas: Proved it can win when shots aren’t falling, and that’s a big lesson to learn early in conference play.
+Even during the Jayhawks’ 22-5 run to open the second half, they went scoreless on three straight possessions.
+But their defense was up to the task, keeping the Cowboys from taking away their momentum.

 UP NEXT